-All programs must use appropriate marketing materials and inclusive outreach strategies and approaches.
+All programs must use appropriate marketing materials and inclusive outreach strategies and approaches, particularly for programs providing direct assistance to individuals, households, and small businesses.
 Thus, outreach efforts will target hard to engage and underserved populations.
+These marketing and outreach efforts should include: